burchill/qmk_firmware/docs/keymap.md

     `--- default_layer = 0           `--- default_layer = 1
          layer_state   = 0x00000001       layer_state   = 0x00000002

-On the other hand, you can change `layer_state` to overlay the base layer with other layers for features such as navigation keys, function keys (F1-F12), media keys, and/or special actions.
+On the other hand, you shall change `layer_state` to overlay base layer with some layers for feature such as navigation keys, function key(F1-F12), media keys or special actions.

     Overlay feature layer
     ---------------------      bit|status